 Constituency: North Central Windward

-Portfolio: Prime Minister and Minister of Finance, Economic Planning, National Security, Legal Affairs, Grenadines Affairs and Energy
+Portfolio: Prime Minister and Minister of National Security, Legal Affairs, Tertiary Education

 Dr. The Honourable Ralph Everard Gonsalves, Political Leader of the Unity Labour Party (U.L.P), was appointed by His Excellency the Governor-General to the Office of Leader of the Opposition with effect from October 1, 1999.
 Dr. Gonsalves succeeded the distinguished statesman, the Honourable Vincent Ian Beache, who voluntarily demitted that Office.
 On December 6, 1998, Dr. Gonsalves was elected Political Leader of the U.L.P in succession, to Mr. Beache.
 He is now into his second term as Prime Minister of Saint Vincent and the Grenadines, his Unity Labour Party (ULP) having successfully contested the General Elections of 2001 and 2005.